MetaBorgCube/deep-conflicts-in-the-wild/README.md

 # Installation

-Download the artefact (Oracle VirtualBox OVA file) from:
+Download the artefact (Oracle VirtualBox OVA file) from [Google Drive](https://drive.google.com/open?id=0B65KX17FYXLNTXVVOU12SlpyVjQ).

-Size: X GB
+Size: 4 GB

 The artefact is distributed as a VirtualBox image.
 To setup the image: